hfujimoto/strong_parameterize/README.md

-# Strong Paramation
+# Strong Paramations

-**Strong Paramation** gives your Rails app generator to convert all attr_accessible to [strong_parameters](https://github.com/rails/strong_parameters)
+**Strong Paramations** gives your Rails app generator to convert all attr_accessible to [strong_parameters](https://github.com/rails/strong_parameters)

 ## Getting Started

-### Enabling the rake tasks
+### Enabling the generators

 Add `gem "strong_paramations"` to the development group in your `Gemfile`.
 You can do this by adding the line

     `gem "strong_paramations", :group => :development`